Departments & Units Descriptions

 Funded primarily through external grants, contracts and cooperative agreements with federal, state and local government agencies, the CPD is the second largest research center on the USU campus.
 For every university dollar received in fiscal year 2004, the CPD generated more than five additional dollars from external sources, culminating in a total budget of over $15 million.

-The Emma Eccles Jones Center for Early Childhood Education exists to disseminate educational innovation, research, and evidence-based instructional practices throughout the state, the region, and the nation.
-The major role of the Center is to provide educational experiences and resources for teachers and parents that reflect the most current understanding of the cognitive, emotional, physical, and social needs of children in pre-kindergarten, kindergarten, and the primary grades.
-The Center is also committed to serve as a clearinghouse of validated procedures and processes for the improvement of education in kindergarten and the primary grades.
+The Emma Eccles Jones Early Childhood Education and Research Center (EEJ ECERC) exists to disseminate educational innovation, research, and evidence-based instructional practices throughout the state, the region, and the nation.
+Since its opening in 2010, the Center’s major role is to provide educational experiences and resources for teachers and parents that reflect the most current understanding of the cognitive, emotional, physical, and social needs of children in pre-kindergarten, kindergarten, and the primary grades.
+The Center fosters interdisciplinary collaboration between its faculty and staff and the Edith Bowen Laboratory School, other departments at Utah State University and other universities in Utah, the Utah State Office of Education, and school districts and parent organizations throughout the state.
+Home of the Sound Beginnings program, the National Center for Hearing Assessment and Management, and the USU Literacy Clinic.